 Departure from the Cheetah Park takes the group to the ‘Matterhorn of Namibia’ - Spitzkoppe.
 The 1728 m high rock formation, one of Namibia’s most recognised landmarks, is well known as an ancient San sacred site.
-Explore the surrounding area and its San rock paintings.
+The camping area is managed by the local community who offer local guides for guided walks to the San Rock Art at an additional cost.
+Explore the surrounding area and its San rock paintings or simply enjoy the magnificent views.
 Tonight will be a bush camp under the African stars.

 DAY 48: Spitzkoppe to Swakopmund (B / L)

 Today Swakopmund is reached.
 Founded by the Germans in 1892, their colonial influence is still evident today.
 Swakopmund has a selection of excellent coffee shops, restaurants and bars as well as many arts and crafts shops selling Namibian curios.
 There are fine beaches to walk along as well as a great museum, aquarium and galleries to visit.
-Accommodation will be in dormitories.
-Upgrades are possible, but depend on room availability.
+Alternatively the lovely beach and promenade make for a great relaxing walk - though bathing in the ocean waters may be a bit chilly.
+Accommodation will be in dormitories for the next two nights and upgrades are possible, but depend on room availability.

-Leaving Swakopmund, the group will head south to meet the Atlantic Ocean at Walvis Bay, continuing the journey into the Namib-Naukluft Park, one of the oldest deserts in the world.
+Leaving Swakopmund, the group will head south to meet the Atlantic Ocean at Walvis Bay, before turning inward towards the desert.
+Continuing the journey the group will enter the Namib-Naukluft Park, one of the oldest deserts in the world.
 Base is made at Sesriem, a great place to experience the Namib and its many moods.
 A short distance away is Sossusvlei, surrounded by a dramatic sea of sand dunes reputed to be the highest in the world.
 Magnificent views of the desert can be seen from the top of the dunes, some over 300 m high.
 The afternoon is spent exploring this amazing area.
-An optional (and must do) excursion is to walk around the area, learning about the amazing history, geology, flora and fauna from the specialised local guides of Sossus on Foot.
-They also give a glimpse into the cultural legacy of the San people.
-View the sunset from the top of Dune 45 - a truly memorable experience.

 DAY 52: Sesriem to Fish River Canyon (B / L / D)